-A walk along this section of the boulevard St-Laurent is like a walk through Montréal's cultural history.
+A walk here is like a walk through Montréal's cultural history.
 The shops and restaurants, synagogues and churches that line the 10-block stretch north of rue Sherbrooke reflect the various waves of immigrants that have called it home.
-Keep your eyes open and you'll see Jewish delis, Hungarian sausage shops, Chinese grocery stores, Portuguese favelas, Italian coffee bars, Greek restaurants, Vietnamese sandwich shops, and Peruvian snack bars.
-You'll also spot some of the city's trendiest restaurants and nightclubs.
+Keep your eyes open and you'll see Jewish delis, Hungarian sausage shops, Chinese grocery stores, Italian coffee bars, Greek restaurants, Vietnamese sandwich shops, and Peruvian snack bars.
+You'll also spot some of the city's trendiest restaurants, cafés and galleries, as well as the dernier cri in skateboard fashion.
 The first immigrants to move into the area in the 1880s were Jews escaping pogroms in Eastern Europe.
 It was they who called the street "the Main," as in Main Street—a nickname that endures to this day.
 Even Francophone Montrealers sometimes call it "Le Main."